roberttwomey/ucsd-ml-art/README.md

 - Work through:
   - Autoencoders.ipynb
   - Sketch-RNN interactive demos.

 **Homework: Project 1**
-- Reminder project 1 is due Sunday night at midnight (10/20), we will spend Monday's class critiquing (in class discussion)
+- Reminder Project 1 is due Sunday night at midnight (10/20), we will spend Monday's class critiquing (in class discussion)
 - __Bring a printed copy of your project!__

 ## Drawing cont., Generative Audio (Week 4)